sveltejs/kit/documentation/docs/03-loading.md

 This will be merged with any existing `stuff` and passed to the `load` functions of subsequent layout and page components.

 The combined `stuff` is available to components using the [page store](/docs/modules#$app-stores) as `$page.stuff`, providing a mechanism for pages to pass data 'upward' to layouts.

+#### dependencies

+If the `load` function depends on custom resources a `dependencies` array can returned.
+A registered dependency can later be used as argument of `invalidate` to rerun the `load` function.

+> Note that the `fetch` function alreay registers the requested resources as dependencies.
+Manual registration is only necessary if it's not possible to use SvelteKits `fetch` function.

+The items should be [properly encoded](https://developer.mozilla.org/en-US/docs/Glossary/percent-encoding) URIs.
+Both absolute and relative URIs are acceptable.